 Looking to boost your knowledge of this dissolved country?
-Take a look at these 19 interesting facts about what was once the Netherlands Antilles!
+Take a look at these fun facts about the Caribbean islands previously known as Netherlands Antilles!

 In 2010 the Netherlands Antilles was disbanded as a nation, with Aruba, Curacao and Bonaire all becoming countries in their own right.